TITHONIA Mexican Sunflower

 Annual - One Season Plant - Height: 3 feet

-The first dwarf Mexican sunflower, 'Fiesta Del Sol' thrives on summer heat and humidity attaining a mature height of 2-3 feet.
+Also known as Mexican sunflower, Torch thrives on summer heat and humidity attaining a mature height of 2-3 feet.
 The single orange daisy flowers are 2-3 inches across.
 They make excellent cut flowers and may attract butterflies.
-There are an abundance of daisy flowers so that you can cut many for informal boquets and numerous flowers will remain on the plant for the wildlife.
+There are an abundance of daisy flowers so that you can cut many for informal bouquets and numerous flowers will remain on the plant for the wildlife.

 Special Directions for Short Season Climates